Liver and Gallbladder Flush

 What happens during a cleanse?

-Olive Oil and Lemon Juice
+Olive Oil and Citrus Juice

-Oil and lemon juice stimulates the emptying of the full gallbladder.
+Oil and citrus juice stimulates the emptying of the full gallbladder.
 It will strongly contract as a reaction to all that oil, and because the bile duct is dilated, the stones and most of the contents of the gallbladder will empty into the small intestine.
-The lemon juice is alkalinizing and helps to cleanse and neutralize toxins that will be purged from the gallbladder.
+The lemon/grapefruit juice is alkalinizing and helps to cleanse and neutralize toxins that will be purged from the gallbladder.
 Lying on your right side puts a little more pressure on the gallbladder so you get a little stronger emptying of the contents.
 Lying down is especially important to get good results.

 Actual size of some larger stones